RoofStacks/case-study-pool/backend-developer/mini-wallet-service/README.md

 ## Details
 - Users can add new wallets to this service.
 The wallet supports different currencies.
 - Users can deposit/withdraw the requested amount to the wallet that you have created.
-- All transactions should be rolled back if you encounter a problem during the deposit/withdraw operation. ( Transaction )
+- All transactions should be rolled back if you encounter a problem during the deposit/withdraw operation.
 - Users can query the current balance.
 - All transactions could be able to report.